tylerpearson/serverless-election-aws/README.md

 There are two DynamoDB tables.
 The first is `voters`, which contains information on all registered voters, including their voter id and state.
 It contains information on each voter (e.g. name, address, and state).
 The partition key is the `voter_id` attribute, which is a unique id generated for each voter that they use to cast their votes.
 The `voters` table is also the *source of truth* for all votes -- when a vote is saved, the voter's item in the table is updated with the candidate they voted for and the time they voted.
 A `global secondary index` also exists on this table called `state-candidate-index`.
 This projects the state and candidate attributes so results can be queried without requiring a scan on a table that contains hundreds of millions of items when all registered voters in the United States are loaded into the `voters` table.

-Additionally, there is a second DynamoDB table called `results` that contains a summary of the number of votes each candidate recieved in each state and can be easily queried to get information on the results by state and candidate.
+Additionally, there is a second DynamoDB table called `results` that contains a summary of the number of votes each candidate received in each state and can be easily queried to get information on the results by state and candidate.
 A third Lambda function called `results` is hooked up to the API Gateway to expose a JSON response of the current results so they could theoretically be be viewed in real time (for example, if a state official wanted to view the number of votes cast at different points during Election Day).

 The DynamoDB tables exist in each region and use [Global Tables](https://aws.amazon.com/dynamodb/global-tables/) to keep data in sync between regions.
 Auto-scaling is enabled to better handle fluctuations of reads and writes to each table.